bluppfisk/deepblu-tools/README.md

 ### Requirements
 - Make sure you have Python 3 and pip3 installed
-- run `pip3 install requests jinja2` to install the required dependencies
+- run `pip3 install requests jinja2` to install the required dependencies (do so in a virtual environment if necessary)
 - make sure `deepblu_backup.py` is executable by running `chmod u+x deepblu_backup.py` in the directory

 ### Usage
-- run `./backupdives.py -u email -p password`
+- run `./deepblu_backup.py -u email -p password`
 - or run `./deepblu_backup.py --with-drafts -u email -p password` if you want to include your draft dives too
 - or run `./deepblu_backup.py -u userId` or
 - or fill in your login details in the separate **login** file, then run this script: `./deepblu_backup.py`